 This Handbook contains information about the specific features of the DXC Technology Superannuation Plan in Australian Retirement Trust, including the specific details of your Defined Benefit, contributions, and death and disablement benefits.
-This Handbook applies to Category A3 and B1 defined benefit members, who were former members of the DXC Technology Australia Superannuation Plan, a plan in the Mercer Corporate Superannuation Division of Mercer Super Trust (ABN 19 905 422 981) (Former Fund).
+This Handbook applies to Category A3 and B1 defined benefit members.

-The details of the Defined Benefits in the DXC Technology Superannuation Plan are documented in the DXC Technology Superannuation Plan Benefit Deed (Benefit Deed), which is an agreement between Australian Retirement Trust Pty Ltd (the Trustee) and DXC Technology Australia Pty Ltd. Your benefits are governed by the Benefit Deed, and by the terms and conditions of the Trust Deed of Australian Retirement Trust and, where applicable, the group life policies.
+The details of the Defined Benefits in the DXC Technology Superannuation Plan are documented in the DXC Technology Superannuation Plan Benefit Deed (Benefit Deed), which is an agreement between Australian Retirement Trust Pty Ltd and DXC Technology Australia Pty Ltd. Your benefits are governed by the Benefit Deed, and by the terms and conditions of the Trust Deed of Australian Retirement Trust and, where applicable, the group life policies.
 The information in this Handbook is a summary only of some important features.
 If any statement in this Handbook conflicts with the Trust Deed, the Benefit Deed or group life policies, then the Trust Deed provisions, Benefit Deed or group life policies will override this Handbook.